LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 }
 ```

 Note the bundle type is specified as `transaction`.
 Because all the entries in the bundle are reads, there's no modification to the database and so no semantic difference between using `transaction` or `batch`.
-However, for `transaction`, the IBM FHIR Server initiates a single transaction for the entire request.
+However, for `transaction`, the LinuxForHealth FHIR Server initiates a single transaction for the entire request.
 In high load/concurrency conditions, this improves throughput.

 The number of ExplanationOfBenefit resources for a given patient is likely to be relatively small.
 By iterating over the response to the previous request, the client can package a number of resource reads into one or more bundle requests.
-Read requests are the most efficient type of request for accessing data from the IBM FHIR Server.
+Read requests are the most efficient type of request for accessing data from the LinuxForHealth FHIR Server.

 ```
 {